hudeifayusuf/osTicket/README.md

-# Installing and Configuring osTicket on Windows Server in GCP
+# Installing and Configuring osTicket on Windows Server (GCP)

 ## Overview